 Before you plan on going on a longer trek or hike, please visit your veterinarian well in advance.
 She can perform a health check and tell you if your small dog is physically able to go hiking.
 Also, she can help you set up a training plan if your pup is still young or not used to long walks.

 Please consider that this post only acts as a guideline.
-To confirm your small breed dog’s abilities, always talk to your veterinarian!
+To confirm your dog’s abilities, always talk to your veterinarian!

 Step 2: Exercise

 Just as for people, your dog also has to get in shape.
 If your dog is only used to walking for about 30 minutes at a time, he’ll have a hard time coming on a multi-hour trek.
 So start with slightly longer walks, an hour daily, then on certain days of the week two or three hours.
 Eventually, your dog will have no problem keeping up with you even on multi-hour walks.
 That’s when you can follow through with the next step: more difficult terrain.
 So just take the same length of the longer walks that you have done on flat terrain and go to a slightly steeper or more stony area.

 If your dog is used to going on 3 hour treks or more on strenuous terrain, it should be no problem to take him even on a multi-day hike.
 But keep in mind that your doggo needs continuous practice.
 If you wanna go hiking on a regular basis, then also do regular shorter (hourly) exercise walks on different terrain.